satyartpeddada/PatternSearchToolbox/README.md

 # PatternSearchToolbox
-Pattern Search Optimization Teaching Toolbox
+Pattern Search Optimization Teaching Toolbox.
+The documentation related to the algorithm will be updated soon....